 So while adults in my life were questioning their traditional roles as men and women, and also trying to influence my point of view, internally I was keenly enamored of old fashioned images and ideals.
 I liked aprons and the tidy way Natalie Wood's hair looked, no matter how the wind blew.
 I wanted a canopy bed and a mommy and daddy that sat together at the dinner table.
 I thought that Norman Rockwell paintings were beautiful and when I could find prints of his I would get lost in the elusiveness of his foreign landscapes and still lifes.

 I liked pink, and flower beds, the idea of domestic contentment, and it was with some reluctance that I suppressed these desires and interests and instead adopted a vague disdain for frills and irons, for eyelet trim, polka dots and baked cookies after school.
 It was a strange denial of what innately stirred me.
 The counterculture of the 60's and 70's was brewing a counterculture of my own.
-I wore only denim and Hang Ten T-shirts, I was an original latch-key kid, dividing her time between homes, moving often and witnessing first hand my parent's struggles with and adaptations to a huge social shift...
+I wore only denim and Hang Ten T-shirts, I was an original latch-key kid, dividing my time between homes, moving often and witnessing first hand my parent's struggles with and adaptations to a huge social shift...
 I can still conjure the smell of... never mind.
 No need to implicate anyone... the question is about my childhood dreams.
-I guess my point is that I was strongly influenced by what I was witnessing in the free love-rock and roll era and it was interesting and character building, but it did not support what I was dreaming of.
+I guess my point is that I was strongly influenced by what I was witnessing in the free-love, rock and roll era and it was interesting and character building, but it did not support what I was dreaming of.
 Or did it?

 When Geoff and I met, I was still a child and still forming my convictions, finding my voice.
 He and I had very similar experiences, with divorced parents, lots of moves, many close-up encounters with the counter culture, and we were both struck the same way...It's been groovy man, but I think I've had enough!
 Mind you, we weren't in the scene, we were more like flies on the wall.
 We met in 1982.
 I was 15 and he was 16, and we talked and talked and talked, and kissed.
 And in all those talks we kept coming back to this very counterculture realization that he wanted to work with computers and that I wanted to make my work in a home, with children.
 He wanted to make things and change the world, and be a part of technology and the future, and he wanted to provide for a family and be a part of a domestic team, to be in a partnership.
 I wanted to raise children and finger paint, keep a garden and pack school lunches and have cookies on the table.
 We wanted to be partners, celebrating our unique skills and interests, valuing what each of us could provide.